 Perhaps there’s another reason besides strong performance since 1999 as to why some investors love bonds so much.
 The stronger bonds perform, the more the investor is reminded about lower rates.

-Below is a one-year chart of the 10-year bond yield, which has collapsed, partially due to stalled trade talks between the US and China and the surprise new 5% tariff imposed on Mexico.
+Below is a one-year chart of the 10-year bond yield, which has collapsed, partially due to stalled trade talks between the US and China, the surprise new 5% tariff imposed on Mexico, the coronavirus and collapsing oil prices in 2020.

 I mentioned that I had failed at getting the then lowest mortgage rate possible of 2.875% for a 7/1 ARM with fees baked in.
 Instead, I had locked in a 3%, 10/1 ARM with fees baked in.